C-base: History

 c-base e.
 V. is a non-profit association that reconstructs a fictitious, crashed space station that has a hackerspace.
 Originally founded as an “extended living room” by the three initiators Hardy Engwer née Krause (“cynk”), Marten Suhr (“mars”) and Carsten Ussat (“nomax”) by 17 founding members on August 12, 1995, c-base now sees itself as the hub of the Berlin nerd and hacker scene.

 In the years 2002 and 2003 the BerlinBackBone project was launched to make available and promote free public access to the internet via wireless community networks.
 Also in 2003 the c-base association began staging weekly meetings of musicians, called Cosmic Open Stage, thus providing a platform for well known or unknown musicians to hold jam sessions or to give concerts.
 Since 2004 the premises of the c-base association are also used in cooperation by transmediale.

 c-base is recognized as one of the first hackerspaces in the world.
-It, along with The Loft in San Diego, USA and Metalab, directly influenced the creation of hackerspaces in the US.
+It, along with The Loft in San Diego, US, and Metalab, directly influenced the creation of hackerspaces in the US.